Tektronix TDS694C Digital Scope

 Burleigh RC-44 Ramp Generator

-Generates voltage ramps for three piezos of an RC-110 or RC-140 Fabry-Perot, for scanning, intracavity measurements, and moderate-accuracy wavelength locking.
+Generates voltage ramps for three piezos of our RC-110 Fabry-Perot, for scanning, intracavity measurements, and moderate-accuracy wavelength locking.

 Burleigh RC-43 Ramp Generator

 Highland Technology T860 Buffer/Driver